sgkhusal/42-CPP/cpp08/README.md

 - Prefer to use `push_back` instead of `insert` to add elements to a vector. `insert` is inefficient because adding elements in the beginning or the middle makes the vector class shift all subsequent elements backwards (after making space for the last ones at the end) and, depending on the type of the objects contained in the sequence, the cost of this shift operation can be significant in terms of the copy constructor or copy assignment operator invoked.
 **If your container needs to have very frequent insertions in the middle, you should ideally choose the `std::list`**
-- If you use the subscript operator ([]) to access elements in a vector at a position that is beyond its bounds, the result will be undefined.
-- `at()` performs a runtime check against the size of the container and throws an exception if you cross the boundaries

 **Size and Capacity of a vector**
 - The size of a vector is the number of elements stored in a vector.